certbot/certbot/docs/using.rst

 Comparison of different methods
 -------------------------------

-Unless you have a very specific requirements, we kindly ask you to use the certbot-auto_ method.
+Unless you have a very specific requirements, we kindly suggest that you use the certbot-auto_ method.
 It's the fastest, the most thoroughly tested and the most reliable way of getting our software and the free SSL certificates!